SOLV-Code/Open-Source-Env-Cov-PacSalmon/DATA/DFO_FraserSockeyeForecast/README.md

 Most of the source data can be accessed through links in the latest report, but the final time series actually being used is not currently available online.
 It is, however, available upon request from the [DFO Lower Fraser Office](https://www.dfo-mpo.gc.ca/contact/regions/pacific-pacifique-eng.html#Delta).

-The source data used to generate the specific environmental covariate time series described in detail in the reports.
+The source data used to generate the specific environmental covariate time series are described in detail in the reports.
 The most recent report includes active links to online source data for the PDO variable as well as the raw sea surface temperature and salinity data.
 For the Fraser River discharge data, an agency contact is provided.

 The reports include plots of the environmental covariate time series (e.g., Figures 3-5 of the [2021 Forecast](https://waves-vagues.dfo-mpo.gc.ca/library-bibliotheque/41006057.pdf)), but do not include a table with the actual annual values.
 Recent forecast reports also include detailed discussion of environmental conditions in a supplemental appendix (e.g., Appendix A5 of the [2021 Forecast](https://waves-vagues.dfo-mpo.gc.ca/library-bibliotheque/41006057.pdf)).

-For this repository, we are trying to replicate the data treatment steps to generate [up-to-date covariate time series](https://github.com/SOLV-Code/Open-Source-Env-Cov-PacSalmon/blob/main/DATA/DFO_FraserSockeyeForecast/GENERATED_COVARS_DFOFraserRiverForecasts.csv) directly from the publicly available source data. *This is still a work in progress, as we are checking the generated file against to official data set*.
+For this repository, we are trying to replicate the data treatment steps to generate an [up-to-date downloadable covariate time series](https://github.com/SOLV-Code/Open-Source-Env-Cov-PacSalmon/blob/main/DATA/DFO_FraserSockeyeForecast/GENERATED_COVARS_DFOFraserRiverForecasts.csv) directly from the publicly available source data. *This is still a work in progress, as we are checking the generated file against the official data set*.

 ### Open Questions